atomiv/atomiv.github.io/content/_framework/leadership/overview.md

     - Need time to understand context and nuances of their situation
     - Need shared experiences and time to build trust and prove capability (which in turn usually provides leaders with more situational context and support from others)

-### Be visionary (i.e. understand the overall purpose and connect it to any action taken)
+### Be visionary

+Understand the overall purpose and connect it to any action taken.

 *The purpose is usually there but may not easily understood or clearly visible to others.*